This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Itinerary Overview

-- Day 2: Capitol Building Guided Tour, Lunch at the Capitol Building Cafe, Library of Congress, Capitol Hill stroll, National Portrait Gallery, Dinner and Night out.
+- Day 2: Capitol Building guided tour, Library of Congress, Capitol Hill, National Portrait Gallery, dinner and night out.

-- Day 3: Arlington National Cemetery, The National Archives Museum, Museums at the National Mall, Dinner, Show or Exhibit at Fords Theater or Kennedy Center.
+- Day 3: Arlington National Cemetery, National Archives, National Mall museums, dinner, Ford’s Theater or Kennedy Center.

 Day 1 in Washington DC